 Energy Label

-The EU Energy Labelling Framework Regulations apply to electronics, such as lighting products, kitchen appliances, electronic displays, computers, washing machines, and air conditioners.
-The Energy Label specifies device classification, and energy consumption – thereby incentivizing manufacturers to produce energy-efficient products.
+The Energy Labelling Framework Regulation applies to electronics, such as lighting products, kitchen appliances, electronic displays, computers, washing machines, and air conditioners.
+The Energy Label specifies device classification and energy consumption, thereby incentivising manufacturers to produce energy-efficient products.

 - Lighting products